Dispose of Latex Paint Right

 • DO NOT pour paint down the drain.
 While small amounts of latex paint can safely be washed down the drain to a septic system or wastewater treatment plant, this practice should be kept to a minimum.
 Limit this to brush cleaning and other clean-up.

-Tips
+Other Tips

 • Buy the correct amount of paint for your project.
-Determine how much paint you’ll need via a paint calculator offered by your local home improvement or decorating store website, or use a mobile app.
+Determine how much paint you’ll need with a paint calculator offered by your local home improvement or decorating store website, or use a mobile app.

 • Not sure if you’ll like a color?
 Use paint swatches first or purchase a sample size.